methods-II-GC/hw2-Oh-Sejin/README.md

 2. Split the data into an 80% training set, 10% development set, and 10% test set.
 3. Write the training set to the `train` path.
-4. Write the develoment set to the `dev` path.
+4. Write the development set to the `dev` path.
 5. Write the testing set to the `test` path.

 The resulting training, development, and testing set files should be in the same